 Elim Village

-Role: Senior Brand Leadership · Brand Strategy · Brand Stewardship
+Role: Senior Brand Leadership · Brand Strategy · Brand System Leadership

 Scope: Brand Positioning · Brand System & Visual Identity · Logo · Website Strategy & Design · Print · Signage

-Repositioning from a legacy retirement model to a contemporary aging-in-place community
+Strategic repositioning from a traditional retirement model to a contemporary aging-in-place community

 The Shift